codefori/docs/docs/pages/developing/debug/debug.md

 ## Configuring & starting the service

-It's important to note that there only needs to be one instance of the Debug Service running.
-All developers share the Debug Service.

 After connecting to a system in Code for IBM i, if the PTFs are installed but the service is not configured (i.e. the certificates don't exist) you will see a notice asking if you'd like to open the Walkthrough to configure the Debug Service.
 Clicking the button will open the Walkthrough.

 ![](./setup1.png)

+> [!TIP]
+> There only needs to be one instance of the Debug Service running.
+All developers share the Debug Service.

 ### Generating certificates